People Show Archive

 In recent years the company has continued to conceive, produce and perform shows without external writers or directors, sustained by its own energy.

-The company is now headed up by a group of six artists: Gareth Brierley, Sadie Cook, Fiona Creese, George Khan, Mark Long, and Jessica Worrall who work closely with other People Show artists to create each show.
+The company is now headed up by a group of six artists: Gareth Brierley, Sadie Cook, Fiona Creese, George Khan and Mark Long who work closely with other People Show artists to create each show.

 We have been creating devised performances in theatres, in fields, in telephone boxes, on streets, even on water, for over four decades.
 The last few years have been testimony to our ability to re-generate, yet retain a unique ethos and identity.